Negligent Supervision of Schoolchildren in NYC

 If your child was injured because he or she was left unsupervised in a

-public school, you should speak with a NYC personal injury attorney as
+public school, you should speak with a Brooklyn personal injury attorney as

 soon as possible to discuss filing a claim.